Subject Summary

 Accreditation

-Completion of this course contributes towards receiving accreditation from the British Psychological Society, when continuing on to complete NST Part II Psychology.
+Completion of this course contributes towards receiving accreditation from the British Psychological Society, when continuing on to complete NST Part II Psychology, Option A (NST Part II Psychology Option B does not qualify a student for accreditation).
 Students are also required to have completed NST IA Mathematical Biology.

 Courses of Preparation